EVERHAVEN - PHOENIX LABS

 SCREENSHOTS

-Below are several screenshots of EverHaven built in Unreal 5.
+Below are several screenshots of EverHaven built in UE5.
 Every object in the game was able to be converted into a resource and used in crafting, building, and exploration.
 It was a massive floating island in the sky populated by voiced NPC’s, enemies, and creatures, and had multiplayer with up to 8 others.
 Players could interact with NPC’s, befriend them, build towns (or anything they wanted), capture and tame pets and mounts, and populate their town or home with NPC’s once they built up a relationship progression to the maximum level.

 FRONT END LOGIN